 - In the meantime, cover a shallow dish with flour.

-- When the ingredients are cool, grab a small handful of the potato, make a well in the centre of it and scoop a generous amount of the filling mixture into it.
+- When the ingredients are cool, grab a small handful of the potato, make a well in the center of it and scoop a generous amount of the filling mixture into it.
 Cover with more potato and gently shape to make it round.
 Brush with some of the beaten egg, then cover in the flour by rolling it in the dish.
 Repeat until you have run out of potato.

 - Pour vegetable oil into a large, sturdy pot and heat it over medium-high heat until it reaches a temperature of 360°F.